banerjeesouvik/React-Chat-App/README.md

 # React Chat App
 This is a simple web application for chat.
-This web-app has been built using ReactJS and Socket.io
+This web-app has been built using ReactJS, NodeJS and Socket.io

 ## Features
   - As of now it supports simple emit and broadcast only